How can we help you?

 Application: Text Desktop version

-To save a new file or create a copy of the current file:
+To save a new file or create a copy of the current file, follow these steps:

-1.Execute the Save command in one of the following ways:
+1.Run the save command in one of the following ways:

-On the Toolbar, select the File section and click the arrow to the right of the t_file_save Save button.
-In the drop-down list, select Save As.
+On the Home tab, in the File group, click the arrow to the right of the t_file_save Save button and select Save as command from the drop-down list.

-2.In the Save As window, select a folder to save the file to, specify the name and file format, and click Save.
+2.In the file manager window, select the folder where you want to save the file, specify the file name format of the file/copy of the file and click Save.

 When you create a copy, the copy of the file becomes the document that you will be working on.